NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 > **TIP**: If you’re curious about what `nativescriptBootstrap()` function actually has to do to startup native iOS and Android apps, remember that all this code is open source for you to explore at any time.
 The `nativescriptBootstrap()` function specifically is defined in an [`application.ts` file](https://github.com/NativeScript/nativescript-angular/blob/master/src/nativescript-angular/application.ts) in the [NativeScript/nativescript-angular repository](https://github.com/NativeScript/nativescript-angular) on GitHub.

 The bootstrap function, regardless of whether it’s for the web or for native apps, needs to know which Angular component to start the application with.
-In this case, you’re passing to control to a `AppComponent` component defined in `app.component.ts`.
+In this case, you’re passing control to a `AppComponent` component defined in `app.component.ts`.

 > **TIP**: In NativeScript we follow Angular 2’s own convention of naming component files with a `.component.ts` suffix.